Burkhard Bilger: Career

+After graduating from Yale, Bilger worked as a writer and deputy editor at The Sciences from 1994 to 1999, where his work contributed to two National Magazine Award wins and six nominations.
+He subsequently served as a senior editor at Discover from 1999 to 2005, a role he held concurrently with his early years at The New Yorker.

 Burkhard Bilger joined The New Yorker in 2001 as a staff writer, where he has contributed to the publication's editorial content.
 His written works have been featured in various publications including The Atlantic, Harper's Magazine, and The New York Times.
 Bilger's writings have been anthologized ten times in The Best American Series.
 Bilger was the series editor for The Best American Science and Nature Writing for 2000 and 2001.

 In recognition of his contributions to literature and journalism, Bilger has been awarded fellowships from Yale University, MacDowell, and the Cullman Center at the New York Public Library.

 In addition to his career as a journalist, Bilger is an author.
 His debut book, Noodling for Flatheads, was a finalist for the PEN/Martha Albrand Award.
 His book Fatherland, about his grandfather's experience in wartime Alsace, was published in 2023.

 Personal life

 He lives in Brooklyn with his wife Jennifer Nelson with whom he has three children.
 He and his wife perform in a band called Nine Pound Hammer, alongside actor Michael Shapiro.